Data Backup and Disaster Recovery

 Backups are performed daily and are typically held for a period of 28 days.
 With point-in-time restore, the database in its previous state can be restored, if required.

-The backup process applies to all application data, including records and processes.
-Files are stored in object storage with different policies to the content of bases.
+The backup process applies to all application data.
+Uploaded files are stored in object storage.
 Raw files, images and other attachments have a minimum 5 year retention policy, but lifetime will be guaranteed for the duration of Seal platform usage, or according to contractual agreements.

-Seal maintains a variety of channels to monitor security incidents.
+Seal maintains a variety of channels to monitor data and security incidents.

-The Seal Team have defined roles in the response to incidents, both internally in the resolution of the incident, and externally, including in the communication to customers, promising both transparency and rapid action.
+The Seal team have defined roles for incident response, both internally in the resolution of the incident, and externally, in the communication to customers.
+We promise both transparency and rapid action.

 In an event of a Data Incident, Seal is committed to notifying customers promptly and will take swift action to minimize potential harm and secure affected data.
 Seal also recommends customers to take measures to address data incidents.

-For more information, please refer to Incidence Procedure.
+For more information, please refer to the .

 Note that Seal is not obligated to review Customer Data for compliance with specific legal requirements, and any notification or response regarding a Data Incident does not constitute an admission of fault or liability.

-Seal maintains an internal Disaster Recovery Plan (DRP), with regular exercises being an essential part of our incident preparation.
+Seal maintains a , with regular exercises being an essential part of our incident preparation.
 The team ensures the mitigation of disaster through internal practices and a regular alignment on procedures.

-The Seal team evaluates the improvements that need to be made during a DRP exercise, and works to swiftly implement these if a need arises.
+The Seal team evaluates the improvements that need to be made during a DRP exercise, and works to swiftly implement these as necessary.
 Such DRP exercises ensure that the Seal team are familiar with their roles and responsibilities.

 The DRP measures may be updated, and it is ensured that updates do not result in a reduction of data security or data recovery services and measures.